Skip to Main Content

 Posaconazole at home:

-• Tablets: Posaconazole tablets should be taken with food.
+• Tablets by mouth: Take tablets with or without food.
 Swallow tablets whole.
-Do not cut, crush, or chew tablets.
+Do not cut, crush, or chew tablet before swallowing.

-• Liquid: Posaconazole as an oral liquid should be taken with a high fat meal or liquid nutrition supplement.
-If this is not possible, take with an acidic carbonated drink such as ginger ale.
+• Liquid by mouth: Follow directions for how to take the liquid medicine.
+If instructed, take the oral suspension with food, preferably with a high fat meal or liquid nutrition supplement.
+If this is not possible, take posaconazole liquid with an acidic carbonated drink such as ginger ale.
 Shake the medicine well before use.
-Measure carefully, and use the measuring device that comes with the medicine.
+Use the measuring device that comes with the medicine.

 • Give a missed dose as soon as possible.
-If it is near the time for the next dose, skip the dose.
+If it is near the time of the next dose, skip the dose.
 Do not give 2 doses at the same time.

 • Do not use the medicine past the expiration date.